swiftlang/swift/docs/ABI.rst

 ::

   context ::= module
+  context ::= extension
   context ::= entity
   module ::= substitution                    // other substitution
   module ::= identifier                      // module name
   module ::= known-module                    // abbreviation
+  extension ::= 'E' module entity

 These manglings identify the enclosing context in which an entity was declared, such as its enclosing module, function, or nominal type.

+An ``extension`` mangling is used whenever an entity's declaration context is an extension *and* the entity being extended is in a different module.
+In this case the extension's module is mangled first, followed by the entity being extended.
+If the extension and the extended entity are in the same module, the plain ``entity`` mangling is preferred.

 When mangling the context of a local entity within a constructor or destructor, the non-allocating or non-deallocating variant is used.